FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 ## Challenge 2 - Set a &nbsp; `git log` alias

 `git log` shows the history of commits on the current branch, but its default is quite verbose.
-Fortunately there are a _lot_ of options to modify the output adding colour, shortening dates and including a graph.
-You can see all the options in the manual ([`git log --help`][gitlog]).
+Fortunately there are a _lot_ of options to modify the output adding colour, shortening dates and including a graph and we've been using a version a fair bit already.
+You can see all the options in the manual ([`git log --help`][gitlog])

+Rather than having to remember this long complicated command or rely on your shell history you can instead set an alias.

 For this exercise add the following set of log options to an alias of your choice (this course uses `logp` but you are free to set it to whatever you want, e.g. `lp`)

 ``` bash
 log --pretty=format:"%C(yellow)%h\\ %C(green)%ad%Cred%d\\ %Creset%s%Cblue\\ [%cn]" --decorate --date=short --graph